 The cartoon ends with Snooper pasting stamps on the fish, who’s going to deliver the pearl by airmail.
 The fish lifts off with an “Ahoy aloha” from Snoop.
 The fin then returns, gliding to the shore.
 Snoop zooms up a palm tree and yells for help from the shark.
 No, it’s just Blab.
 “Gosh,” Blab surmises, while standing on a Hawaiian island, “Snoop really needs a vacation.”

 The sound-cutter has dug up some interesting mood selections.
 Forchoon Kooki gets the theme ‘Chopsticks’ from the Valentino library.
 It’s not the version you played on a piano as a kid; it’s a short, oriental-sounding melody from Roger Roger, a Frenchman who composed for a number of production libraries while using a couple of different names.
 Some of his early works sound very symphonic but he was later a pioneer in electronic music.
-I suspect the opening ukulele theme is from Eddie Lund, who’s listed in the ASCAP database as having his music used by Hanna-Barbera.
+The cartoon starts with a ukulele theme from Eddie Lund.
 He specialised in music from the islands of the Pacific, especially Tahiti.
 A couple of other pieces seem to have only appeared in this cartoon.
 One is from Capitol Hi-Q X-4, a version of ‘Streets of Cairo’ that’s more Mid-Eastern than Hawaiian.
 And there’s a Chinese-evoking underscore when Forchoon Kooki meets up with Snooper which could be a Sam Fox library cue.

 The cutter doesn’t let most of the music drag on for any length of time.
 Most of the cues are under 30 seconds.

 0:00 - Snooper and Blabber Main Title theme (Curtin)